SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

 Congratulations! you successfully created leave request chatbot with SAP Conversational AI and integrated it with Workflow Management and Microsoft Teams.

-If you want to learn more how to build chatbots wiht SAP Conversational AI, please check following OpenSAP course: [How to Build Chatbots with SAP Conversational AI](https://open.sap.com/courses/cai1)